abrugsch/retropie-minicade-hat/README.md

 R2 - 47K 0603
 U1 - AMS1117-3.3 SOT-223-3 (or any other SOT-223-3 fixed 3.3v regulator. whatever you can get from your supplier of choice)

 Here are some part numbers from lcsc.com if you are that way inclined.
-They are from within the JLC stock subset and basic parts wherever possible if you feel the need to have the factory assemble the boards for you.
+They are from within the JLC PCB assembly stock subset and are 'basic' parts wherever possible if you feel the need to have the factory assemble the boards for you.

 C1,C2 = C86295
 J1 = C169819